20% off your first purchase with code: SHOP24

 Moving classrooms?
 Well parent volunteers can be your best friends!

-Most parents work full-time and have busy schedules, but many of them still very willing to help their child's teacher.
+Most parents work full-time and have busy schedules, but many of them are still very willing to help their child’s teacher.
 The good news is that there are numerous ways busy parents can be involved outside of regular school hours.
 Here are some tasks that can be completed at home:

 If you have a website for your class, why not ask a tech savvy parent to help maintain it?
 Things like adding dates to the calendar or updating your weekly spelling list are easy tasks for someone to handle.